Data-Cellar/example-connector/README.md

 > [!NOTE]
 > The public demo of the connector has been taken down following the completion of System Use Case (SUC) tests in the energy data spaces cluster.
 If you need a Data Cellar connector for testing, you can deploy this repository on your own infrastructure or contact us, and we’ll do our best to provide access.

-This deployment is publicly available at the following endpoints for testing and demonstration purposes in the context of interoperability efforts between the energy data spaces sister projects.
+~~This deployment is publicly available at the following endpoints for testing and demonstration purposes in the context of interoperability efforts between the energy data spaces sister projects~~.

 > [!TIP]
 > The connector endpoints are exposed both via HTTP, with each API (e.g., Protocol, Management) on a different port, and via a Caddy proxy that terminates the SSL connection, as seen in the `Caddyfile` in this repository.